Caring for your shoes

 Your handcrafted shoes have been manufactured through a combination of design, quality materials and craftsmanship developed in over 130 years of shoe making.
 They have been created using high grade leathers which anyone would want to maintain.

 The first thing that we always say is that the shoes we sell are made to be as comfortable as possible.
-However due to the durable nature of the shoes construction, we recommend that any new pair of shoes be worn for short periods of time in the beginning.
+However due to the durable nature of the shoes' construction, we recommend that any new pair of shoes be worn for short periods of time in the beginning.
 This is to allow for bedding-in and to avoid any discomfort before the shoes adapt to your feet.
+If after a few wears your shoes are still slightly too tight we can stretch a slight amount of width into the shoe to ease them.

 The only circumstances in which we do not recommend polishing your shoes, would be in cases of Hi-Shine and Patent finished shoes.
-In which case we would advise using a damp clothing for cleaning.
+In which case we would advise using a damp clothing for cleaning - a good start for calf leather shoes too.

 We recommend that your shoes be wiped clean before applying a good quality shoe cream or layer of wax polish with a suitable applicator brush.
-Once this layer has been allowed to dry hard, remove excess polish with a soft brush before buffing to a rich patina.
+Once left for a couple of minutes, remove the excess polish with a large soft brush before buffing to a rich patina.

 If your shoes become very wet they should be allowed to dry out fully for a few days away from any source of direct heat, such as fires, radiators or hot pipes.
 If leather is dried too quickly it can burn or become brittle which will greatly accelerate its wear.